-- A Power of Attorney is a document in which you can authorise someone to act on your behalf in a wide variety of areas, however it would cease to be effective where you were to lose mental capacity.
+- A General Power of Attorney is a document in which you authorise someone to act on your behalf in a wide variety of areas.
+This document would cease to be effective where lost mental capacity.

 - Where you were to lose your mental capacity due to accident or illness; a spouse, friend or relative would be unable to act on your behalf or assist you with any of your personal, legal or financial affairs unless you had previously given them the written authority.

-- An Enduring Power of Attorney (EPA) is a very important and powerful document which authorises someone to act on your behalf in these circumstances.
+- An Enduring Power of Attorney (EPA) is an important and powerful document which authorises someone to act on your behalf in these circumstances.

-- When you decide to take action, ensure that you engage a Queensland Lawyer or Queensland Solicitor to assist you with the creation of the Enduring Power of Attorney – there are many more issues than simply completing a form!
+- When you decide to take action, ensure that you engage a Queensland Lawyer to assist you with the creation of the Enduring Power of Attorney – there are many more issues than simply completing a form!

 - Although we never plan to get ill, it is possible that through either accident or illness you may become temporarily or permanently unable to make decisions for yourself.